 1 directory, 2 files

-1. Inform Your Users: Update your README.md to include instructions on how users can add your repository as a custom repository to their Oh My Fish installation:
+to include instructions on how users can add your repository as a custom repository to their Oh My Fish installation:

 omf repository add <your_repository_url>